visualbis/inforiverdocs-dev/docs/learningpaths/Report+.md

+---
+title: Report+
+sidebar_position: 08
+slug: Report+
+---
 # Report+

 Inforiver's Report+ is a report builder feature similar to paginated reports.
 It is a unique tool where you can load images and charts onto the reports.
 It is designed for people to create a paginated report with ease and simplicity.
 With Report+, you can segregate the data using row categories and column breaks.
 You can also generate comparative data reports, invoices, customer emails like Mail Merge, etc.

-With this amazing technique you can start creating advanced reports through single click
+With this amazing technique you can start creating advanced reports

 The **[header and footer](https://www.notion.so/Report-33354a2ed36e450d8c0a076d42e915cd)** can be customized with many presets that enable them to be rendered in no-code/ low-code and one-click situations.